 - 9.1.
 Guidance and support for induction are provided at the point of admission to the course and is consistent with the Student Induction Policy. - 9.2.
 Guidance and support for academic study are in place to provide support for students which facilitates the planning, monitoring, reviewing, and recording of their learning. - 9.3.
 Guidance and support are available to help students acquire core skills and competencies. - 9.4.
 Guidance and support are available for students' personal support needs. - 9.5.
-Guidance and support are available to provide information to students on employability and careers, including guidance and support for apprentices who face redundancy during their course (P275.5).
+Guidance and support are available to provide information to students on employability and careers, including guidance and support for apprentices who face redundancy during their course (see paragraph 277 of the funding rules).

-10. Progression and Completion
+10. Continuation, Completion and Progression

 - 10.1.
-Progression and completion rates are kept under review and appropriate actions are taken where problems are identified. - 10.2.
+Arrangements and responsibilities for how student continuation, completion and progression rates are to be kept under review, and ensuring that appropriate actions are taken where problems are identified, are clearly defined. - 10.2.
 For additional progression and completion requirements for apprenticeship courses, refer to Appendix C.